NiffyArikemi22/LITA_Data-Analysis-Training-Documentary/README.md

 # LITA_Data-Analysis-Training-Documentary
-This is where I documented my experience while learning Data Analysis with the Incubator Hub
+This is where I documented my experiences while learning Data Analysis with the Incubator Hub.